Magno (footballer, born 1987)

-Magno Santos de Almeida or simply Magno (born December 30, 1987, in Vila Velha), is a Brazilian defensive midfielder.
-He currently plays for Vilavelhense Futebol Clube.
+Magno Santos de Almeida or simply Magno (born December 30, 1987, in Vila Velha), is a Brazilian former defensive midfielder.

 Career

-Made professional debut at Botafogo in 2-1 home win over São Caetano in the Campeonato Brasileiro on October 22, 2006.
+He made his professional debut at Botafogo in 2-1 home win over São Caetano in the Campeonato Brasileiro on October 22, 2006.
 On 16 April 2009 Vasco Da Gama have signed the midfielder from Gremio Esportivo Brasil (aka Brasil de Pelotas), formerly has played on loan for America-RJ, Macaé Esporte Futebol Clube (RJ) and Metropolitano-SC.